-When you get a reseller contract proposal, the potential seller is requesting that you send them your contract terms - you are the supplier and they (reseller) want to sell your products.
+When you get a reseller contract proposal, the potential seller is requesting that you send them your contract terms - you are the supplier, and they (a reseller) want to sell your products.

-Log into Bokun when you receive an e-mail with a contract proposal.
-If you are already logged in, you will get a notification next to "Contracts" on the top menu showing you how many contracts you have pending.
+Log into Bókun when you receive an e-mail with a contract proposal.
+If you are already logged in, you will get a notification next to Contracts in the top menu showing you how many contracts you have pending.

-To review the proposal, select "Contracts" on the top menu and select "Marketplace" from the drop-down menu.
+To review the proposal, click Marketplace in the top menu and then click Incoming proposals.

 At the top of the screen, you can see who the supplier is (you in this case) and who the seller is.